Seljalandsfoss Waterfall is one of the first falls you’ll see if you drive south on the Ring Road from Reykjavik.

 While you’re at Seljalandsfoss, don’t forget to visit the Gljufrabui waterfall too!
 This is a neat hidden waterfall that you can reach on a short 5 minute walk from Seljalandsfoss.

-The 130 foot falls are hidden inside of a cave, but you can get a closer look by either walking through the opening of the cave OR climbing up above it and peering through an opening in the ceiling of the cave.
+The 40 meter (130 foot) falls are hidden inside of a cave, but you can get a closer look by either walking through the opening of the cave OR climbing up above it and peering through an opening in the ceiling of the cave.
 The top of the cave is accessed by a little ladder on the hill near the front.
 It’s hard to miss.

 There is an insane amount of mist and moisture inside the cave, so I wouldn’t go in there without waterproof clothes and gear, or you’ll get very wet!

 No entry fee is required to visit Seljalandsfoss or Gljufrabui.